Program Goals and Values

 b) Diversity and Dignity

-Program faculty, staff, and students expect one another to adopt high moral principles and professional standards both inside and outside of the university setting.
+Program faculty, staff, and students expect one another to adopt high moral principles and professional standards both inside and outside the university setting.
 We hold ourselves to the responsibility of dignity as exemplified by a proper sense of pride and self-respect in fulfilling the program mission.
-We honor and pursue a university community climate that respects and celebrates the diversity of peoples and seeks to embrace all individuals and prohibits judgments based on race, ethnicity, religion, socioeconomic status, gender, sexual orientation, and physical disabilities.
+We honor and pursue a university community climate that respects and celebrates the diversity of people, seeks to embrace all individuals, and prohibits judgments based on race, ethnicity, religion, socioeconomic status, gender, sexual orientation, or physical disabilities.
 We encourage students to gain exposure to diversity through involvement with university and community events and activities.

 c) Excellence and Innovation